svandriel/sftp-deployer/README.md

 # sftp-deployer

-The fastest SFTP deployer around.
+A command-line tool for lightning-fast SFTP deployments.

 - Transfers a directory as a single compressed file
 - Minimizes downtime of target directory with [blue/green deployment](https://en.wikipedia.org/wiki/Blue-green_deployment)